sagnikb/sagnikb.github.io/_posts/2017-05-15-The-Worst-Pun-Ever.markdown

 **The squire of the high pot and noose is equal to the sum of the squires of the other two sides.**

-[Apparently this deathly pun first appeared in the 'The Simpsons and Their Mathematical Secrets' written by Simon Singh and published by Bloomsbury.]
+**Update:** *Apparently this deathly pun first appeared in the 'The Simpsons and Their Mathematical Secrets' written by Simon Singh and published by Bloomsbury.*